leomarcov/labadmin-win-tools/README.md

   * User profiles are backup in a secure place and are autorestored periodically (each reboot, once a day, once in some days, etc.).
   * Each user has is own autorestore settings.
   * Some folders in user profile can be restored on each reboot (userfull for browser history).
-  * Restore con be forced programatically.
+  * Restore can be forced programatically.

 ### Install
 * Create first backup for each user: